mantidproject/mantid/docs/source/interfaces/muon/muon_corrections_tab.rst

 **Group** The group corresponding to a specific domain.

-**Use Raw** This is only available when in ``Auto`` mode, and a fixed rebin has been selected.
+**Use Raw** This is only available when in ``Auto`` mode, and the fixed rebin option is selected.
 It is used to specify whether the raw or rebinned data is used to calculate the background.

 **Start X** This is only available when in ``Auto`` mode.
 It is the Start X used for the fit to calculate the background.